dippy2214/Unity-Audio-Visualiser/README.md

 plus an empty gameobject with the script I wanted to create the visualisation with.

 The script would create a bunch of cubes , which at first I would change the scale of to see how my audio bands were working.
-My code didn't yet break the data down into bands, but instead used 512 samples, which represent exact frequencies I was taking data from (rather than
+My code didn't yet break the data down into bands, but instead used 512 samples, which represent exact frequencies I was taking data from (we need to take data from specific points at some stage to get a number from the fast forier transforms).
+To start with I just tested these samples, which were evenly spaced through the frequency range of the audio file.